mintic-ai/ephemeral/docs/api/README.md

   - "examples/"
 ---

-# Docker On-Demand API
+# Ephemeral API

-The Docker On-Demand API provides a RESTful interface for managing containerized applications dynamically.
+The Ephemeral API provides a RESTful interface for managing containerized applications dynamically.
 The system automatically creates, monitors, and cleans up Docker containers based on demand, making it ideal for development environments, testing, and ephemeral workloads.

 ## Quick Start